 Best Credit Card for JetBlue Flights

-For folks who fly JetBlue, the best credit card is The Enhanced Business Platinum® Card from American Express OPEN.
+For folks who fly JetBlue, the best credit card is The Business Platinum® Card from American Express OPEN.

 And besides the reasons listed below, remember AMEX small business cards do NOT appear on your personal credit report.
 So the Business Platinum card won’t count against you if you apply for Chase cards in the future.